15 Best Things to Do in Homestead (Florida)

 Homestead-Miami Speedway

-Florida has always been big racing country, and the Homestead-Miami Speedway has a long history of hosting Indy and NASCAR races that draw spectators from all over the state and nation.
+I’ve always known Florida to be a big racing state, and being a racing enthusiast myself, I couldn’t resist the allure of the Homestead-Miami Speedway.
+The Speedway has a rich history of hosting thrilling Indy and NASCAR races that attract spectators not just from all over the state, but from all corners of the nation.

 4. Homestead Historic Town Hall Museum